395 Air Despatch Troop RLC

 The Troop also had its own support roles which enabled it to operate independently, including Clerks, Chefs and Storemen.
-In total the unit was established for 45 Officers and Soldiers in total.
+In total the unit was established for 45 Officers and Soldiers.

 From 1999 onwards, 395 Air Despatch Troop's mission was to provide specialist aerial delivery capability to 16 Air Assault Brigade, Defence and Other Government Departments.

 During its history 395 Air Despatch Troop provided troops for multiple military activities including to Northern Ireland, Cyprus, Bosnia, Kosovo, Afghanistan and Iraq.
 Individual reinforcements provided support during the First Gulf War (1991) and 395 Troop was mobilised to backfill 47 Air Despatch Squadron during operations in Iraq in 2003: During the period that the troop was mobilised it also provided support the Submarine Parachute Assistance Group and to 1312 Flight RAF in the South Atlantic.

 395 Air Despatch Troop was disbanded as part of Army 2020 which was the rebranding and restructuring of the British Army to operate to a smaller, more templated format.
 In creating the Army 2020 structure, hybrid units such as 395 Air Despatch Troop were not considered necessary and were subsequently disbanded, with larger units becoming part of a twinning arrangement that paired regular and reserve regiments with similar capabilities.